 Most braising recipes require a long period of simmering the meat in a sauce.
-I usually don’t have the time to stand by a pot (especially on a weekday).
-Thus, I recreated the dish with a quick stir-fry over the stove and then pressure cooking the meat with the soy sauce mixture.
+When you're short on time, pressure cooking the meat with the soy sauce mixture in an Instant Pot makes just as delicious of a dish!
 This dish always comes with a boiled egg, and I like to add in dried bean curd for extra protein and bite.

 What is Taiwanese braised pork rice?